joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6294714/2025/04/20/ronald-acuna-jr-jarred-kelenic-braves-reaction-hustle/

 **Bunnies, Bonnets, Brights and Blooms at New York’s Easter Parade**\
-`Time for revelry, and a celebration of spring, Sunday in the city.`\
+`Time for revelry, and a celebration of spring, on a Sunday in the city.`\
 https://nytimes.com/2025/04/20/style/nyc-easter-parade-bonnet-festival.html

 **NBA playoffs takeaways: Thunder stifle Grizzlies in 51-point rout**\